feerposser/basic-docker-network-tutorial/readme.md

 <small>If you try it, you'll get an 500 error.</small>
 </div>

-This is happening because when we try to reach the localhost root address, the `Flask` application try to connect in a `Mongodb` database and retrieve all the data inside him.
+This is happening because when we try to reach the localhost root address, the `Flask` application try to connect in a `Mongodb` database and retrieve all the data inside it.
 You can verify this by openning and reading the comments whithin the [app.py file in the tutorial folder](/tutorial/app.py).

 > To solve this problem, let's try to create a Mongo container.